IngridKJ/momentum_balance_inertia/README.md

 model.

 ### "Old" runscripts
-Some model refactoring is performed, but not all runscripts are updated accordingly.
-The idea is to avoid having the "original" modified models defined in runscripts, like in the files listed below.
-However, these scripts (should) still work.
 * [2D_static_analytical_comparison](./2D_static_analytical_comparison.py) is a
   successfull attempt at MMS with static momentum balance equation.
-* [dynamic_2D_model](./dynamic_2D_model.py) is for dynamic momentum balance (2D).
-* [dynamic_3D_model](./dynamic_3D_model.py) is for dynamic momentum balance (3D).

-At least the bottom two are very close to being deprecated.
-Now I have soon finalized verifying the 3D version of the refactored model, and after that they will be removed.

 ## Sanity check
 Before the convergence rates for the dynamic momentum balance were as expected, a